← Tutorial Overview

-DiveOverlay helps you enrich your underwater videos by overlaying dive data such as depth and temperature.
+DiveOverlay helps you enrich your underwater videos — whether you scuba dive or freedive — by overlaying dive telemetry such as depth and temperature.
 Imagine exploring a shipwreck or drifting through a cave — how much more engaging would your footage be if viewers could also see how deep you were or how cold it was?

 DiveOverlay takes data from your dive computer, aligns it with your video, and generates a small overlay video file.
 You can then use this file in your favorite editing software, such as DaVinci Resolve or Adobe Premiere.